 Let us know via PayPal or email if you would like to donate in honor or memory of a specific person or pet so that we can inform them of your gift.

 Donations are accepted through PayPal or personal check.
-You can also donate through retirement accounts or a bequest.
+You can also donate through retirement accounts, stocks, or a bequest.
 We are a non-profit 501 (c)(3) organization and your donation is tax deductible to the fullest extent allowed by law.
 You will receive a receipt for tax purposes if you provide email or contact info.

 EIN# 87-3342654